-PELC 6023 - Instructional Design and Effective Teaching (3.0 credits)
+PELC 6023 - Instructional Design and Effective Teaching (3)

-A study of methods employed to assist students to improve learning and to enhance the teacher's ability to challenge the diverse student populations found in classrooms.
-Students are introduced to research issues regarding the use of methods that have a solid foundation in professional literature.
-Special emphasis is given to what research says about classroom instruction.
+A study of methods employed to plan and deliver effective instruction to improve student learning.
+Course content includes the examination of instructional strategies to advance the learning of all students, including those with disabilities.
+Candidates are introduced to research issues regarding the use of evidence-based methods supported by professional literature.
+Special emphasis is given to research-based classroom instruction.

-PELC 6032 - Action Research (2.0 credits)
+PELC 6032 - Action Research (2)